-- 12 ounces of dark chocolate (chips or roughly chopped if from a block)
+- 12 ounces of milk or dark chocolate (chips or roughly chopped if from a block)

 - 1 cup (8 ounces) of heavy whipping cream

 - A pinch of salt

-- Dippables such as strawberries, banana pieces cut into 1-inch chunks, dried appricots, candied ginger, apple pieces
+- Dip-ables such as strawberries, banana pieces cut into 1-inch chunks, dried appricots, candied ginger, apple pieces

 1 Heat the cream with a pinch of salt over medium heat in a small saucepan until tiny bubbles show and begins to lightly and slowly simmer.

 3 Immediately transfer to a fondue pot heated at low or with a low flame, or serve straight from the pot.

-3 Arrange the dippables on a platter or plates around the chocolate pot.
+Arrange the dip-ables on a platter or plates around the chocolate pot.
 Use a fondue fork, bamboo skewer, seafood fork, or salad fork to dip the fruit pieces and other dippables into the hot melted cream chocolate mixture.
 Eat immediately.

 If the fondue begins to feel a little stiff, add a tablespoon of heavy cream and stir.
 It will help it go a little longer.
 Eventually, it will cook down though and you may need to start a new pot.